 #ReconcileThis

-#ReconcileThis is a social media initiative to uplift and amplify Indigenous voices online by activating and sharing stories, languages, cultures and perspectives through provocative digital performances and conversations in response to this hashtag.
-The goal is to create a movement by sparking further conversations and creative responses.
+#ReconcileThis is an initiative to uplift and amplify Indigenous voices by activating and sharing stories, languages, cultures and perspectives through provocative digital performances and conversations, highlighting the importance of reconciliation and healing within communities.

 • Hashtag